-Applications will be reviewed as they are received.
-The priority application deadline is Feb.
-15. Applications received after that date will be reviewed and considered for admission if space is available.
-Because space is limited, early application is encouraged
+The priority application deadline for Honors is January 15.
+Space is limited, so the earlier you apply, the better!
+Applications received after that date will be considered for admission if space is still available.

 The biggest difference is that Honors courses are generally interdisciplinary seminars in which the main activity is discussion; there are very few lectures in an Honors course.
 In addition, the Honors Program emphasizes independent and collaborative work.
 Honors courses are enriched by guest speakers, field trips, and other co-curricular activities.